Sarpy County, Nebraska: Politics

 Sarpy County voters have generally voted Republican in national politics.
 In only one national election since 1948 has the county selected the Democratic Party candidate (as of 2020).
 Since 1964, only three Democrats - Barack Obama in 2008, Joe Biden in 2020, and Kamala Harris in 2024 have received at least 40 percent of the county's vote.
 From 1968 to 2016, Republicans always carried Sarpy County by at least 21 points with the exception of a slight drop to 16 points in 2008.
 However, in 2020, Republican candidate Donald Trump beat Biden only by 11 points, a 92-year low for a winning Republican candidate.
 In 2024, Sarpy County very narrowly voted for Dan Osborn, an Independent, over incumbent Republican Senator Deb Fischer in the 2024 Senate race; no Democrat filed for this race.
 Kamala Harris also garnered the highest share of the vote for a Democratic Presidential candidate since the county voted for Lyndon B. Johnson in 1964.

 This county was the only one in Nebraska to vote for both Initiative 434 and Initiative 439 in 2024.
 Those two initiatives dealt with abortion and were contradictory to each other, with the former restricting abortion after the first trimester and the latter intending to protect abortion access through fetal viability.

-As of July 2025, Republicans hold a plurality in the county voter registration.